-How to Create a Marketing Strategy for a Law Firm
+How to Market a Law Firm?

 1. Set Your Business Goals

 Effective law firm marketing strategies clearly define attainable goals for your law firm.
 Legal marketing strategies that apply the principles of SMART goals are even more likely to succeed.
 A SMART goal is defined as specific, measurable, achievable, relevant, and timely.